 I also think SHF offers a pretty fair warranty on this rower.

 Overall, if you’re looking for a budget friendly water rower, I think the Obsidian Surge is the best option currently available (it even made my list for best rowers of the year).
+It’s also easily one of the best water rowers around.
 Definitely a smart buy.